Spin-induced Quadrupole Moment (SIQM) Test for Eccentric Compact Binaries: Analysis and Results

-We use a semi-analytical approach to parameter estimation -- Fisher information matrix formalism~\cite{Cutler:1994ys} -- to assess the statistical uncertainties in the parameter measurements.\footnote{See Ref.~\cite{Vallisneri:2007ev} for possible caveats of the method.} The parameter space that we explore here comprises of the two mass parameters, chirp mass ($\mathcal{M}$) and symmetric mass ratio ($\eta$); two dimensionless spin parameters ($\chi_{1,2}$); time and phase at coalescence ($t_c$, $\phi_c$); a reference orbital eccentricity $e_0$ (except when analyzing the circular case) and finally the parameter $\kappa_s$, referred to as the SIQM parameter in the rest of the paper.
-The analysis is performed in context of a third generation detector -- Cosmic Explorer~\cite{Reitze:2019iox} and for comparison also in context of advanced LIGO~\cite{AdvancedLIGO2010}.
+We use a Fisher information matrix approach~\cite{Cutler:1994ys} to forecast the statistical uncertainties in the parameter measurements.\footnote{See Ref.~\cite{Vallisneri:2007ev} for possible caveats of the method.} The parameter space explored in this work is $\{\mathcal{M}, \eta, \chi_{1}, \chi_{2}, t_c, \phi_c, e_0, \kappa_s\}$ where $\mathcal{M}$ is the chirp mass, $\eta$ the symmetric mass ratio, $\chi_{1,2}$ the dimensionless spin parameters of the binary components, $t_c$ and $\phi_c$ the time and phase at coalescence, $e_0$ orbital eccentricity at a reference frequency of 5 Hz (except in the circular case)\footnote{In this work $e_0$ refers to the eccentricity parameter associated with the time coordinate of the quasi-Keplerian (QK) approach~\cite{Moore:2016qxz}.
+Its evolution is governed by the PN equations in Eqs.~(19)–(20) of Ref.~\cite{Sridhar:2024zms}.}, and $\kappa_s$ the symmetric spin-induced quadrupole moment (SIQM) parameter.
+The analysis is performed in context of the third generation detector -- Cosmic Explorer\cite{Reitze:2019iox} and for comparison also in context of Advanced LIGO~\cite{AdvancedLIGO2010}.